christianharke/osx-bootstrap/README.md

 osx-bootstrap
 =============

-*Updated to work on OS X Yosemite 10.10.1*

 #### Bootstrap for new OS X installs

 These files will install a bunch of great tools on your newly installed Mac.
 If it's not a brand new install of OS X you'll most probably be able to use these anyway :)